-In the Gothic Quarter from 10 AM until the early afternoon, a large-nosed Capgross makes its appearance before nosily moseying around the city.
+In the Gothic Quarter from 10 a.m. until the early afternoon, a large-nosed Capgros makes its appearance before nosily moseying around the city.

-For the most out of your experience, start your visit to the Quarter with a tour guide to give you all the ins and outs of where to go, eat, and do– prior to wandering around yourself at your own pace.
+For the most out of your experience, start your visit to the Quarter with a tour guide to give you all the ins and outs of where to go, eat, and do before wandering around yourself at your own pace.

-Learn about local Catalan Christmas traditions whilst admiring a historic architectural center and eating Spanish Churros with chocolate sauce.
+Learn about local Catalan traditions while admiring a historic architectural center and eating Spanish churros with chocolate sauce.

 6. Check Out the FC Barcelona Museum and Camp Nou